nwoods/KinZfitter/README.md

 In your main analyzer:

-0. Add the package into your BuildFile.xml
+0.Add the package into your BuildFile.xml
    <use   name="KinZfitter/KinZfitter"/>

 1.include the head file